lfbraz/azureml-r-batch-pipeline/README.md

 ```

 ## Configure the environment
 We will create an [environment](https://docs.microsoft.com/en-us/azure/machine-learning/concept-environments) using a [`Dockerfile`](Dockerfile).
-This environment contains an R image as well as some dependencies required to run the following examples.
+This environment contains a R image as well as some dependencies required to run the following examples.

 ```python
 from azureml.core import Environment